bevy-cheatbook/bevy-cheatbook/src/introduction.md

 If you want to see some games made with Bevy, see [itch.io][itchio::bevy] or [Bevy Assets][bevyassets::games].

-## Maintenance

-The book is currently in the process of being updated for Bevy 0.10.

-Some parts of it are already up to date, while others have not been updated yet.
-The pages that might contain outdated information have a warning at the top.
-When I have verified and updated the contents of a page, I will remove the warning from that page.
-Pages without a warning at the top are up-to-date with Bevy 0.10.

-I intend to keep this book up-to-date and relevant with every new Bevy release.
-I also try to regularly make improvements to it, when I can manage it.

 ## Support Me

 <a class="github-button" href="https://github.com/sponsors/inodentry" data-icon="octicon-heart" data-size="large" aria-label="Sponsor @inodentry on GitHub">GitHub Sponsors</a>